SnoW246/Graph-Theory-2017/README.md

 #### Project Requirements
 1. The database should store information (Student groups, classrooms, lecturers, and work hours – just like the currently used timetabling system at GMIT.
 2. A document detailing the design of the database.
-(It should clearly state what data needs to be stored by atimetabling system, and how that data is to be represented in the database.
-This means that design choices about what data are represented as nodes, relationships, labels, relationship types or properties must clearly specified.
+(It should clearly state what data needs to be stored by a timetabling system, and how that data is to be represented in the database.
+This means that design choices about what data are represented as nodes, relationships, labels, relationship types or properties must be clearly specified.
 It should also specify, and give examples of, Cypher queries for creating, retrieving, updating and deleting data.
 3. A prototype Neo4j database following that design and using data from GMIT.
 (The data can be copied or scraped from GMIT’s timetabling website, or otherwise obtained.)
 4. Seperate section in the design document, outlining how the data have been obtained for the prototipe database.